- The diaphragm covers the cervix and should always be used with spermicidal cream/gel.

 No. If you have a change in the shape or elasticity of your vagina from surgery or congenital problems such as spina bifida, you should not use a diaphragm.
 If you have frequent urinary tract infections using a diaphragm, your health care provider will likely suggest another birth control method.

 Should I use any other type of contraception with the diaphragm?

 You should always use the spermicide that is meant to be used with the diaphragm.
 It’s also a good idea to use a male condom when you are using the diaphragm.
-This will increase the effectiveness and protect you against STIs.
+This will increase the efficacy and protect you against STIs.

-Some women prefer using the contraceptive diaphragm over other birth control methods such as those that contain hormone medicine.
+Some people prefer using the contraceptive diaphragm over other birth control methods such as those that contain hormone medicine.
 If you decide to use a diaphragm to prevent pregnancy, it’s important to remember to use it every time you have sex.
 Women using a barrier method, such as a diaphragm or sponge, should be aware of the very low risk of getting toxic shock syndrome (TSS).
 Also, women who are allergic to nonoxyl-9 should not use any vaginal barrier method that contains this spermicide or works with spermicide.